Alisu/TheoCIslandParser/README.md

 # TheoCIslandParser
-An island C parser for the refactoring of plugins of the pharo-vm
+An island C parser for the refactoring of plugins of the pharo-vm.
+I have to unify both grammar and change the names of rules (i lost some AST nodes because of that).

+Started from

+Metacello new
+    baseline: 'ParserTutorial';
+    repository: 'github://Larcheveque/ParserTutorial';
+    onWarningLog;
+load.